 longevitywatch

-How dangerous is a hip fracture for how long you live?
+How deadly is a hip fracture for life expectancy?

 A hip fracture strongly increases the risk of dying for many years, especially in older men and people with other illnesses.
 Operating quickly (within 36 hours) appears to limit the damage.